OfficialEvilDevil/Continue-with-Victim-Account/README.md

 Dont Forget to Share this Tutorial `<https://youtu.be/I2AgiLdrGxU>` https://youtu.be/I2AgiLdrGxU

 ```
-This Channel DOES NOT Promote or encourage Any illegal activities ,
+This Github tool/page DOES NOT Promote or encourage Any illegal activities ,
-all contents provided by This Channel is meant for EDUCATIONAL PURPOSE only .
+all contents provided by This Github tool/page is meant for EDUCATIONAL PURPOSE only .
 ```
 [Watch Tutorial on Youtube](https://youtu.be/26U682Wh9LE)